-Primary School La Couyere / Atelier 56S architectes
+Primary School La Couyere / Atelier 56S

 -

-Budget405.000 €
+Budget: 405.000 €

-From the architect.
+Text description provided by the architects.
 The implantation of the project was dictated by the will of an urban re-organisation of the plots defined for the library, the TAP Hall, the multipurpose hall and the new school.

 Each access from the public space to these plots was located in a different area, we created a footpath from east to west that distributes every new public equipment in a single area.
 The implantation of the school to the east of the plot alongside the new library reinforces this new public alley.